Leadership and learning are indispensable to each other...

 - Board of directors

 The American Mensa Committee is American Mensa's board of directors.
-A seat on the AMC is both a privilege and a responsibility, as members of the AMC have the duties of carrying out the corporation’s business, setting its policies and priorities, and determining its financial commitments.
+A seat on the Board is both a privilege and a responsibility, as members of the Board of Directors have the duties of carrying out the corporation’s business, setting its policies and priorities, and determining its financial commitments.

 To assist ongoing programs, American Mensa offers volunteers the opportunity to participate as officers or appointees in several areas that require additional approvals.
 These include SIGHT Coordinators, Gifted Youth Coordinators and testing Proctors.